jay-parkin/API-Webserver/README.md

 ## R1: Problem Statement

+> Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

 Managing personal and shared finances can be challenging, especially for couples who need to keep track of joint income and expenses. <br>
 Many existing financial management tools offer comprehensive budget planning features, but they often fall short in providing a simple and efficient way to track financial transactions among multiple users. <br>
 This can lead to difficulties in maintaining shared finances, resulting in misunderstandings or conflicts over financial matters.